 Working with very thin material

-When gauging longer flanges in very thin material on a press brake the material can fall down under its own weight before meeting the back gauge.
+When gauging longer flanges in very thin material on a press brake, the material can drop down under its own weight before meeting the back gauge.
 While you can often program the machine to use the back gauge finger as a support, it is still quite slow and awkward work.
 On the folder, with the material continuously supported, this issue is completely avoided.

 Bending small flanges on large parts